devchallenges-io/curriculum/2-responsive-web/1-html-css/4-grid.md

 ### `justify-content`

 This adjusts the position of the grid itself within the container along the inline axis when there is extra space outside of explicit tracks.
-Options include 'start', 'end', 'center', 'stretch', 'space-around', 'space-between', and 'space-evenly'.
+Options include `start`, `end`, `center`, `stretch`, `space-around`, `space-between`, and `space-evenly`.

 ```css
 .container {